sadat1971/Emotion-Forecasting-MATLAB_python/README.md

 **Step 7: Saving the data for running the models**: The data are saved in CSV format for DNN, D-LSTM and D-BLSTM operation.
 >code: saving.m

--  We will use keras library with python for LSTM and BLSTM operation.
-Therefore, the data needs to be reshaped and saved likewise.
-code: save_all_1_step.m

-This way all UF-1, UF-2 and UF-3 are processed and saved

-_Next, we process the data time-groupwise._

-5.0.
-In the window of time-gap, we first take all the utterance step forecastinfg data (1 step, 2 step and 3 step), find the time distance of forecasting in them and then regroup them.
-We will use the time range of:
-1<=time_distance<5
-5<=time_distance<10
-10<=time_distance<15

-The 3 time groups data are saved and following the same process of UF, they are prepared and normalized and saved for analysis.

-code: find_delay.m

-_Next, we process the data for history-added forecasting._

-6.0.
-Just while processing, we add the previous utterance with the current utterance.
-Notedly, there cannot be previous data for all utterance case.
-For the first utterance of a dialog, we willnot find the 'history' or previous utterance.
-The rest of the process is all the same.
+## Building the Models

+**Step 8: Running the FC-DNN:** The FC-DNN will have 3 FC layers and one softmax output layer at the end.
+FC-DNN has following criterias:
+-RELU as activation
+-ADAM with 0.0001 learning rate and 128 as batch size -masking layer to prevent the 0's at the end -selecting the stopping criteria by early stopping, when the cross validating recall  is not increased after 10 epochs -Using leave-one-subject-Out and using 20% of the training data in each fold for choosing the number of epochs -We use unweighted accuracy as performance measure.

-code: history_prepare_data_all.m
+> code: FC_DNN.py

-7. Then we do the leave one out CV for D-LSTM and D-BLSTM.
-Keras library is used for this purpose. we select the following configurations:
-_2 LSTM layers, 1 FC layers and 1 softmax output layer_
+**Step 9: Running the D-LSTM and D-BLSTM:** The D-LSTM will have two LSTM layers, one FC layer and one softmax output layer at the end.
+They have following criterias:
-_RELU as activation_
+-RELU as activation
-_ADAM with 0.0001 learning rate and 128 as batch size_
-_masking layer to prevent the 0's at the end_
-_selecting the stopping criteria by early stopping, when the cross validating recall  is not increased after 10 epochs_
+-ADAM with 0.0001 learning rate and 128 as batch size -masking layer to prevent the 0's at the end -selecting the stopping criteria by early stopping, when the cross validating recall  is not increased after 10 epochs -Using leave-one-subject-Out and using 20% of the training data in each fold for choosing the number of epochs -We use unweighted accuracy as performance measure

-code: group_2_stat.ipynb
+The same criterias are for D-BLSTM too.

+> code: D_LSTM.py and D_BLSTM.py